 If you notice any of these, it is highly recommended to seek the advice of your eye doctor and to avoid self-medicating as this can lead to even more dangerous consequences.

 Since we talk about LASIK a lot on this website, I’ll mention here that there’s an option that prevents the need for contacts altogether.
 If your main goal is to fix your vision and forget about contacts, then it’s worth checking out LASIK.
 It can fix astigmatism, too.

 How much does LASIK cost for astigmatism?

 One of the common questions I get is the cost for LASIK in cases of astigmatism.
 Honestly, LASIK costs vary depending on your condition, your region, your clinic or hospital, the laser technology used in the procedure, your doctor's expertise and qualifications, and a host of other factors.

 Plus, some doctors have hidden costs that you'd only find out upon receiving your hospital bill.
 These include medications and disposable medical supplies, royalty fees for the laser equipment manufacturer, overhead cost for the surgery clinic or hospital, pre-operation consultancy fee, eye examination fee, and the list goes on.

-The best way to figure out how much LASIK would cost for you is to set up a free consultation.
+The best way to figure out how much LASIK would cost for you is to set up a consultation.
 Find a place that will let you ask all the questions you want to ask.
 If that place happens to be Hunter Vision, then we can help you find good answers about LASIK or colored contact lenses, depending on what works best for you right now.

 Author: Joel Hunter, MD is an Ophthalmologist, Refractive Surgeon, and the Founder of Hunter Vision, a LASIK Orlando Clinic in Florida.
 A recognized and respected specialist in vision correction who has performed a countless number of refractive surgeries, Joel gives lectures across the country and trains fellow doctors in the newest LASIK surgery techniques.